Tim Yeo Loses Another Court Battle After Making "Knowingly False" Claims

-Ex-Tory Minister and notorious cad, Tim Yeo, is once again on the wrong end of a judge’s wrath, after being found guilty of deliberately misusing his “fiduciary powers” as chair of TMO Renewables and repeatedly offering misleading evidence in court.
+Ex-Tory Minister (and notorious cad) Tim Yeo is once again on the wrong end of a judge’s wrath, after being found guilty of deliberately misusing his “fiduciary powers” as chair of TMO Renewables and repeatedly offering misleading evidence in court.
 As if being called “dishonest” by one judge wasn’t enough…

 Yeo, along with several other company directors, was accused of “a dishonest strategy for maintaining control of the Board” after a majority shareholder moved to replace the board’s membership; a strategy which included “mislead[ing] existing shareholders” into thinking the company had just received a substantial cash investment, when in reality the new friendly shareholders had not invested a penny.
 Looks like another costly mistake for Yeo; representing yourself in court because you can’t afford a lawyer never bodes well…

-As you’d expect, the full judgement pulls no punches, highlights from the judge’s conclusions include:
+As you’d expect, the full judgement pulls no punches.
+Highlights from the judge’s conclusions include:

 “I reject Mr Yeo’s evidence, which seemed to me to protest too much.